ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [Contributing Guidelines](https://docs.manim.community/en/latest/contributing.html)
 - [ ] I have written a descriptive PR title (see top of PR template for examples)
 - [ ] I have written a changelog entry for the PR or deem it unnecessary
-- [ ] My new functions/classes are either have a docstring or are private
+- [ ] My new functions/classes either have a docstring or are private
 - [ ] My new functions/classes have [tests](https://github.com/ManimCommunity/manim/wiki/Testing) added and (optional) examples in the docs
 - [ ] My new documentation builds, looks correctly formatted, and adds no additional build warnings
 <!-- Once again, thanks for contributing to ManimCommunity! -->